Mvhaynes/python-analysis/README.md

 ## PyBank

-This script analyzes financial records from the data set [PyBank_Resources_budget_data.csv].
+This script analyzes financial records from the [Pybank data set](Pybank/Resources/Pybank_Resources_budget_data.csv).

 The script loops through rows of data to collect the total number of records and calculates the net revenue over the entire period and add those values to a final analysis summary.
 The final analysis summary includes the average net change in revenue and the greatest changes to profits and losses and their corresponding dates.